Examples of surfaces with canonical maps of maximal degree: Preliminary discussions and idea of proofs

 Let $X=\bB_\bC/\Pi$ be a fake projective plane with $\pi_1(X)=\Pi$.
 It is known from definition that the first Betti number of $X$ is trivial.
-According to [PY], there is always a nontrivial torsion element in $H_1(X,\bZ)$.
-The torsion group $H_1(X,\bZ)$ is available from [CS].
+According to \cite{PY}, there is always a nontrivial torsion element in $H_1(X,\bZ)$.
+The torsion group $H_1(X,\bZ)$ is available from \cite{CS}.

-\begin{lemma} A fake projective plane $X$ has an unramified normal covering of degree four if and only if there is a quotient group of order four of $H_1(X,\bZ)$. \end{lemma}

-\begin{proof} We know that $H_1(X,\bZ)$ is a direct sum of finite cyclic abelian groups, since the first Betti number of $X$ is trivial.
+\begin{lemma} A fake projective plane $X$ possesses a degree four Galois \'etale cover if and only if there is a quotient group of order four of $H_1(X,\bZ)$. \end{lemma} \begin{proof} We know that $H_1(X,\bZ)$ is a direct sum of finite cyclic abelian groups as the first Betti number of $X$ is trivial.
 If $Q$ is a quotient group of order four of $H_1(X,\bZ)$, then there is a homomorphism

 The kernel of $\rho$ gives rise to a normal subgroup $\Sigma$ of index four in $\Pi$, with $Q$ as the deck transformation group of the covering map $M=\bB^2_\bC/\Sigma\rightarrow X=\bB^2_\bC/\Pi$.